mayrund/PythonWeatherCompare/README.md

 #Python Weather Compare

 ## Introduction
-PythonWeatherCompare is a shell script for comparing weather conditions (temperature) between two or more locations in your terminal.
+PythonWeatherCompare is a shell script for comparing weather conditions (temperature) between two or more locations.
 The script was written by Mayrun Digmi (mayrun@gmail.com) and uses public data from the `OpenWeatherMap` free weather API.

 ## Requirements